Industrial water treatment: Technologies

 Advancements in water treatment technology have affected all areas of industrial water treatment.
 Although mechanical filtration, such as reverse osmosis, is widely employed to filter contaminants, other technologies including the use of ozone generators, wastewater evaporation, electrodeionization and bioremediation are also able to address the challenges of industrial water treatment.

 Ozone treatment is a process in which ozone gas is injected into waste streams as a means to reduce or eliminate the need for water treatment chemicals or sanitizers that may be hazardous, including chlorine.

 Chemical treatment

-Chemical treatments utilizes the additive of chemicals to make industrial water suitable for use or discharge.
-These includes processes like chemical precipitation, chemical disinfection, Advanced oxidation process (AOP), ion exchange, and chemical neutralization.
+Chemical treatments utilize the additive of chemicals to make industrial water suitable for use or discharge.
+That includes processes like chemical precipitation, chemical disinfection, Advanced oxidation process (AOP), ion exchange, and chemical neutralization.
 AOPs are attractive in the treatment of hazardous wastewater due to its high oxidation potential and degradation performance.
 In AOPs, oxidants like Fenton's reagent, Ozone or Hydrogen peroxide are introduced in the wastewater to degrade harmful substances in industrial water for discharge.